bartvanhoey/FunctionalCSharp/README.md

 ### Map (=Select in Linq) : Takes a regular function

-Map takes a structure and a function and applies the function to the inner value of the structure.
+Map takes a structure and a regular function and applies the function to the inner value of the structure.

 It takes a container C<T> and a function f of type (T -> R) and returns a container C<R> wrapping the value(s) resulting from applying f to the container's inner value(s).